 Ronan currently lives with his wife and family in Canada.
-He has written a second novel, Poor Farm, about the experience of an autistic boy on a 19th-century Nova Scotia poor farm.
-Both his works of historical fiction are carefully researched stories from the past, still relevant and compelling for today’s readers.
+He has written another novel, Poor Farm, about the experience of an autistic boy on a 19th-century Nova Scotia poor farm.
+Both his works of historical fiction are carefully researched stories from the past, focused on topics relevant and compelling for today’s readers.

 Francis O’Neill: The Chicago Police Chief Who Saved Irish Music